Become a Social Worker in Hawaii

 Complete the LSW application.

 Documentation to provide includes official transcripts from your master’s or doctoral degree program, social security number and ASWB examination results (if applicable).
 Transcripts should be sent directly from your school’s registrar, and verification of examination results must be received from the ASWB.
-Both are sent to the Department of Commerce and Consumer Affairs (DCCA) at this address:
+Both are sent to the Department of Commerce and Consumer Affairs (DCCA).

 Apply to take the intermediate, advanced or clinical ASWB exam.

 Applicants looking to become LSWs in Hawaii must complete an intermediate, advanced or clinical examination offered by the ASWB.
-Those who have already completed the examination must have ASWB submit results directly to the DCCA along with their application.
-If you still need to take it, ASWB examinations in Hawaii are administered by ACT, Inc. through electronic testing.
-You must still submit a payment of $60 along with your application to DCCA.
+Those who have already completed the examination must have ASWB submit their results directly to the DCCA along with their application.
+If you still need to take it, ASWB examinations in Hawaii are administered by Pearson VUE. through electronic testing.
+You must still submit a $60 payment with your application to DCCA.

 Receive your eligibility letter.